zoedesimone/zoedesimone/README.md

 🌱 I’m a dual EECS & Building Technology MS student @ MIT.

-🔭 I’m currently working prof. Ashia Wilson and Arvind Satyanarayan in CSAIL on Fairness of Generative AI models.
+🔭 I’m currently working prof. Ashia Wilson and Arvind Satyanarayan in CSAIL on Human AI-alignment in Generative AI models.

 🔭 and with prof. Christoph Reinhart in the Sustainable Design Lab (SDL) on decision making tools for building decarbonization.